 Upper Trinity River-Dallas: Implementing TMDLs through Low Impact Development

-A project to address urban stormwater and legacy pollutants in Dallas by implementing and demonstrating LID practices
+A completed project to address urban stormwater and legacy pollutants in Dallas by implementing and demonstrating low impact development (LID) practices

 Background

-Low-impact development (LID) is a comprehensive approach to site planning, design, and pollution prevention strategies that, when combined, create a more economically sustainable and ecologically functional landscape.
-LID works with nature to manage stormwater as close to its source as possible.
+LID is a comprehensive approach to site planning, design, and pollution prevention strategies that, when combined, create a more economically sustainable and ecologically functional landscape.
+LID features work with nature to manage stormwater as close to its source as possible.

 Project Description

-The goal of this project is to improve the quality of stormwater from a site typical of commercial development in the Upper Trinity and White Rock Lake watersheds.
-An additional goal is reducing the total and peak flows of stormwater.
+The goal of this project was to improve the quality of stormwater from a site that is typical of commercial development in the Upper Trinity and White Rock Lake watersheds.
+The focus, as part of the implementation of the Dallas County TMDLs for legacy pollutants, was on removal of chlordane from stormwater runoff.
+An additional goal was reducing the total and peak flows of stormwater and reducing nutrient and sediment loads from stormwater entering area streams.

-The project aims to design, construct, and evaluate several LID practices at the Texas AgriLife Urban Solutions Center in Dallas.
-These practices will show how LID can be integrated in new developments or retrofitted to existing ones.
+The project designed and built several LID features at the Texas A&M AgriLife Research and Extension Center in Dallas and monitored the volume and quality of stormwater entering and leaving these features.
+Continuing demonstration of these practices after the project ended is showing how LID can be integrated in new developments or retrofitted to existing ones.

-Five LID practices will be examined in this project: permeable pavements, bio-retention areas, rainwater harvesting, green roofs, and detention ponds.
+Five LID practices were examined in this project: permeable pavements, bio-retention areas, rainwater harvesting, green roofs, and extended detention ponds.
+Multiple versions of these practices were compared, including alternate irrigation strategies for the rain water harvesting practices.

 For More Information